rbuj/review-translations/README.md

 * common/build-languagetool.sh : builds LanguageTool in the specified path if there is no languagetool folder
 * common/build-pology.sh : builds Pology in the specified path if there is no pology folder
 * common/fedora-version.sh : get current OS version branch
-* common/git-translations.sh : handles the translations from a git repo
+* common/git-translations.sh : handles the translations from git
 * common/install.sh : installs the translations in the system
 * common/report.sh : makes a translation report of a Fedora group
+* common/transifex-translations.sh : handles the translations from transifex
 * common/zanata.sh : downloads the translations of a Fedora group

 More scripts: